9 Ways Homeowners Can Reduce Their Carbon Footprint

 In the case of rooflights – especially if you’re considering adding one or two in the near future – look for a product that boasts low Ug-values.

 Here at Roof Maker, we are extremely proud of the exceptionally low Ug-values of our products.
 Take, for example, our fixed flat rooflights.
 These high-performance, non-opening skylights are triple glazed as standard and boast Ug-values as low as 0.6 w/m2k.
-Opt for our specialist Reflex solar control glass or our quad glazed ultimate glass and you’ll have a rooflight that has Ug-values as low as 0.5 w/m2k and 0.2 w/m2k respectively.
+Opt for our specialist Reflex solar control glass and you’ll have a rooflight that has Ug-values as low as 0.5 w/m2k.

 7. Conserve water